John Wilkes Booth

 Originally, Booth and his small group of conspirators had plotted to kidnap Lincoln to aid the Confederate cause.
 They later decided to murder him, as well as Vice President Andrew Johnson and Secretary of State William H. Seward.
-Although its Army of Northern Virginia, commanded by General Robert E. Lee, had surrendered to the Union Army four days earlier, Booth believed that the Civil War remained unresolved because the Army of Tennessee of General Joseph E. Johnston continued fighting.
+Although the Army of Northern Virginia, commanded by General Robert E. Lee, had surrendered to the Union Army four days earlier, Booth believed that the American Civil War remained unresolved because the Army of Tennessee of General Joseph E. Johnston continued fighting.

-Booth shot President Lincoln once in the back of the head.
+Booth shot Lincoln once in the back of the head.
 Lincoln's death the next morning completed Booth's piece of the plot.
 Seward, severely wounded, recovered, whereas Vice President Johnson was never attacked.
 Booth fled on horseback to Southern Maryland; twelve days later, at a farm in rural Northern Virginia, he was tracked down sheltered in a barn.
 Booth's companion David Herold surrendered, but Booth maintained a standoff.
 After the authorities set the barn ablaze, Union soldier Boston Corbett fatally shot him in the neck.
 Paralyzed, he died a few hours later.
 Of the eight conspirators later convicted, four were soon hanged.